robb-j/blinkit/README.md

 The colour is an eight character hexadecimal and starts with a hash – `#`.
 Each 2 letters are the `red`, `green`, `blue` and `brightness` components, in that order.

+For `red`, `green` and `blue` the component represents at 0-255 component of an rgb colour.
+For `brightness` a 0-255 is converted to a 0-31 value which is sent to the led hat.

 ## Installation

 > starting with a raspberry pi running raspbian lite